dutchcode/TradepostTop20Tracker/README.md

 ## Usage

-1. Make sure your InteractiveBrokers Trader Workstation (TWS) or IB Gateway is running and configured to accept API connections.
+1. Ensure that either Interactive Brokers Trader Workstation (TWS) or IB Gateway is running and configured to accept API connections.

 2. Activate your virtual environment if it's not already activated:
    ```